rsimeon22/hoops-hq/README.md

 Challenge yourself and test your knowledge of the players in the league.

-Compete with friends and fellow fans to see who can create the most immaculate grid.
+Compete with friends and fellow fans to see who can create the best immaculate grid.

 # Trivia